-N ja mi N čovek ljudi / čoveci
+Ν ja mi Ν čovek ljudi / čoveci

 G mene nas G čoveka ljudi /čoveka

 А mene nas А čoveka ljude

 D meni nama D čoveku ljudima

-In order to account for why this is the case, Moskal (2015a,b); Smith et al. (2019) assume the structural distinction in (10)-(11).
-Nouns (11) differ from pronouns (10) in having a lexical root and a nominal categorising head n.
+In order to account for why this is the case, Moskal (2015a, 2015b) and Smith et al. (2019) assume the structural distinction in (10-11).
+Nouns (11) differ from pronouns (10) in having a lexical root and a nominal categorizing head n.
 They are both similar in having a number projection above their base (#) and the K(ase) head above it.
-The K-head of nouns it is argued to be too far away to be able to affect the realisation of the nominal root (11), while with pronouns it is sufficiently local to the pronominal base.
-This is implemented by the proposal that nouns include a locality boundary in their structure such that only number, but not case can affect the realisation of the root.7 The #-head and K-head are sufficiently local to the pronominal base in order to be able to create a context for the insertion of its Vocabulary Item, while the realisation of the root of a noun can only be affected by the #-head.
-Case is too far away.
+The K-head of nouns is argued to be too far away to be able to affect the realization of the nominal root (11), while with pronouns

-6An alternative way to approach this debate would be to apply the tests advanced by Cardinaletti and Starke (1999), who argue for a tripartite distinction between strong, weak and clitic pronouns.
-Without going into further detail, I will note that their tests also inconclusive and point the reader to Despić (2011:240f.), Ruda (2021a,b) and Bešlin (2023) for detailed discussions on why this is the case.
+&lt;sup>8 An alternative way to approach this debate would be to apply the tests advanced by Cardinaletti and Starke (1999), who argue for a tripartite distinction between strong, weak, and clitic pronouns.
+Without going into further detail, I will note that their tests are also inconclusive and point the reader to Despić (2011, esp.
+240f.); Ruda (2021a, 2021b); and Bešlin (2023) for detailed discussions on why this is the case.